theDavidBarton/puppeteer-daily-menu-scraper/README.md

 ```

-source the created file to local environment variables:
+source the created file to local environment variables (depending on your environment you'll need to find a method which lasts more than the current session!):

 ```shell_session
 $ source app.env